 - Dead skin cells.
 Dead skin cells from proteins in the body can build up in the nodules.

-- back of the heels
+- backs of your heels

-- the back of their head
+- back of the head

 Nodules vary in size, shape, and location on the body.
 Sometimes a person may have one nodule.
 Other times they may have a collection of smaller nodules.